 Newly rebuilt and reopened, Meadowbank Sports Centre in Edinburgh has enjoyed plenty of history, becoming the first venue to be included in the hosting of two Commonwealth Games in 1986, having also done so in 1970.

-That was Higgins' third final defeat, but he has won this tournament twice, albeit when it was the International Open.
+Belgium's Luca Brecel got the better of John Higgins 9-5 in 2021, that was Higgins' third final defeat, but he has won this tournament twice, albeit when it was the International Open.